kytta/shareon/README.md

 If you use `<a>`, the buttons will get a `href`-attribute to them.
 In other cases they will get a listener on `click` event, so you can use `<button>`s if you wish.

-By default the URL and the title of the page will be used in sharing dialogs.
+By default, the URL and the title of the page will be used in sharing dialogs.
 To change this, you can use the `data-url` and `data-title` attributes.
 Use them on the whole container or on the specific buttons: